hexafluoride/floodfill/README.md

 What is this
 =========
-This is a basic game created by hexafluoride(with a few initial commits by @oerpli on GitHub.
+This is a basic game created by hexafluoride(with a few initial commits by @oerpli on GitHub).
 You're allowed to do anything with the software.
 For more info, refer to the LICENSE file.

 How to compile